rackerlabs/design-system/_component_design/chips.md

 - An image to indicate a user
 - A product icon to indicate the type of device

-An **extension** is an optional subcomponent that provides additional information about the chip, such as the name of the user or element to which the chip is attached.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}